Annual report 2021-22: Care processes and outcomes

 You can access individual unit level reports since 2014 on our interactive tool, NPDA Results Online.

 Additional data files

-As part of our commitment to open data, we have made available our data files on specific measures from the audit.
+As part of our commitment to open data, we will soon make available our data files on specific measures from the audit.

 Previous years' reports

 Parents and carers reports

 Our parents and carers reports provide a lay summary of the findings from the NPDA annual reports.
 We produce versions in English and Welsh.

 Background and audit aims